 The liquid should be very flavorful and even a bit salty since you still have to add the rice that will absorb the flavor and reduce the salty taste.

-Add rice and Scotch bonnet pepper, bring to a boil.
+Add rice and Scotch bonnet pepper, and bring to a boil.
 Cover pot and reduce heat to the lowest gauze and simmer for about 45 minutes or until rice is tender.
-If the rice is not tender, add about 1/4 cup warm water and allow to cook for longer.
+If the rice is not tender, add about ¼ cup of warm water and allow it to cook for longer.
 I love to seal my pot by adding a sheet of parchment paper under the pot cover.

 Some Jamaicans use foil paper if you try this method, be careful that none of the paper is hanging over the sides of the pot to prevent the parchment paper from catching on fire.

 In an airtight container, this dish can be kept in the refrigerator for up to 3 days.
 Due to the rancidity of the coconut milk’s fast, it may spoil or sour if kept for an extended period.

 This dish can be frozen for up to a month if kept in an airtight container.

 To warm up rice and peas that have been in the fridge, put them in a heat-safe dish and microwave them for a few minutes.